 The MOST common types of headaches are:

-- Tension headache which is a mild or moderate headache that feels like a tight band pressing around your head.
+- Tension headache is a mild or moderate headache that feels like a tight band pressing around your head.

 What are the Common Causes of Headaches?